supkarsumit/TechAssesment/README.md

 The code is in the max_concurrent_videos.py file, I have created a data file video_plays_data_1000000.csv using the code datafile_create.py

+# Data Prep

+Run the code datafile_create.py to create a csv file with mock up data

 # Code Execution
 ```
 python max_concurrent_videos.py video_plays_data_1000000.csv